ksemmendinger/loslr_regulation_optimization/README.md

 1. Assess policy performance for key system objectives
 1. Explore results in an interactive dashboard

+For more information on running the policy simulation and optimization framework, see [Getting Started](#getting-started).

 <!-- For forecast generation, see [this](https://github.com/ksemmendinger/Plan-2014-Python) repository. -->

 <br>